Pearl River, New York: Commerce

 Lederle Laboratories (which became Wyeth) was founded in 1907 on a Pearl River farm by Ernst J. Lederle.
 The site grew to encompass 550 acre and 40 buildings, and employ 4,000 workers.
 After Pfizer acquired Wyeth in 2009, the number of employees at the site was greatly reduced, and most of the campus was sold in the mid-2010s.
 Streets and a pond on the campus are named after scientists and inventors:

 Pearl River is the site of Blue Hill Plaza, an office complex that includes Rockland County's first commercial skyscraper, completed in 1972.

 Education

-The community is served by the Pearl River School District.
-Pearl River High School serves students in grades 8 through 12.
-It enrolls about 1,000 students.
-96% of the class of 2009 continued on to college, university, or technical school.
+Pearl River 5 public schools are served by the Pearl River Union Free School District..
+The Pearl River School District covers most of the hamlet of Pearl River and portions of Orangeburg, West Nyack, Nanuet and Tappan.
+U.S. News & World Report reports that 100.0% of teachers at the Pearl River Union Free School District are licensed and the student-to-teacher ratio is lower than the state average, at 12:1.
+The district retains 6 full-time counselors on staff.
+The test score Proficiency range in the district for mathematics are within 46%-86% and reading 60%-95%.
 In 2001, the Pearl River School District won the Malcolm Baldrige National Quality Award.